etsangsplk/SewingMachine/README.md

 ## The journey
 The Sewing Machine project in its current phase is a journey project.
 There are a few aims to achive, but still, depending on various conditions this project might be ended in any point of time.
 This is a subject to change.
 More about the reasoning behind it can be found in [this blog post](http://blog.scooletz.com/2017/02/23/sewing-machine-for-service-fabric).

-## Some kind of roadmap
+## Roadmap
-The following bullet points can be considered as a some kind of roadmap
+The following  points can be considered as a some kind of roadmap

-1. event sourced actors
+1. better (low lvl) wrap around KeyValueStoreReplica providing raw access to the underying storage
-1. better use of secondary replicas (like using them for running processes etc)
+1. unit of work with pre commit hooks
-1. multi actor projections
+1. a messaging infrastructure allowing to send a message from a stateful service to a stateful service in a transactional way

 ## Icon
 <a href="https://thenounproject.com/term/sewing-machine/858923/" target="_blank">Graph</a> designed by <a href="https://thenounproject.com/sevenknights_friendship/" target="_blank">Bakunetsu Kaito</a> from The Noun Project